How to Create an Employee Development Plan (+Free Template)

 Apart from providing linear progression opportunities, encourage employees to move laterally across teams so they know they’re not tied to a specific role or department.
 For example, you can allow marketers to move into product management, or business development reps to take up customer service roles.

-Step 4: Make it Actionable
+Step 4: Make the Plan Actionable

+For creating an effective employee development plan, make sure it’s actionable for employees to use.
 An actionable development plan consists of resources that help employees acquire key skills and achieve their progression goals.

-A digital adoption platform (DAP) is a good resource to help employees learn new tools while they’re actually using them.
-It provides real-time guidance in the form of step-by-step walk-throughs, pop-ups, and tooltips.
+A digital adoption platform (DAP) is a good resource to help employees learn new tools while using them.
+It provides real-time guidance in the form of step-by-step walkthroughs, pop-ups, and tooltips.
 DAPs help employees master different types of software such as sales tools, HR platforms, marketing tools, and more.
 They can be integrated right into a specific tool and gradually introduce employees to different features of an app without overwhelming them.